Install Microsoft Teams using MSI

-Do not use the MSI to deploy updates, the client will auto update when it detects a new version is available from the service.
+Do not use the MSI to deploy updates, because the client will auto update when it detects a new version is available from the service.
 To re-deploy the latest installer use the process of redeploying MSI described below.
 If you deploy an older version of the MSI package, the client will auto-update when possible for the user.
 If a very old version gets deployed, the MSI will trigger an application update before the user is able to use Teams.

 We don't recommended that you change the default install locations, as this could break the update flow.
 Having too old a version will eventually block users from accessing the service.

-Target machine requirements
+Target computer requirements

 - .NET framework 4.5 or later